glm-tools/pyglmnet/doc/tutorial.rst

 Tutorial
 ========

-This is a tutorial on Elastic net Regularized Generalized Linear Models.
+This is a tutorial on elastic net regularized generalized linear models.
-We will go through the math and gradient descent algorithm to in order to optimize GLM cost function.
+We will go through the math to setup the penalized negative log-likelihood loss function and the coordinate descent algorithm for optimization.

+Here are some other resources from a
+`recent talk <https:github.com/pavanramkumar/pydata-chicago-2016>`_.

+At present this tutorial does not cover Tikhonov regularization or group lasso, but we look forward to adding more material shortly.

 **Reference**
 Jerome Friedman, Trevor Hastie and Rob Tibshirani.
 (2010).